AMZGstudio/ACREngine/README.md

 # ACREngine
 ![](https://img.shields.io/badge/License-BSD-blue) ![](https://img.shields.io/badge/Language-C++-Green) ![](https://img.shields.io/badge/Language-C-Green) ![](https://img.shields.io/badge/Platform-Windows-blue)

 ACREngine or _AMZG Console Render Engine_ is a C & C++ Game/Render engine that uses the windows console.
-It was designed with simplicity in mind, and is very easy to get started with.
-ACRE is very modular, and (on its own) is just a single header file!
+It was designed with simplicity in mind, and is extremely easy to get started with.
+ACRE is highly modular, and (on its own) is just a single header file!
 In addition, ACRE has expansion packs with additional features!

 # When to use it?
 This game engine can be used for a variety of things.
 You can make fully fledged games that look like normal games, or you can make ASCII art games.
 You can use ACRE as a means to add colors to the console, or you can use it as a method to print to the console with high speeds.
 All of these things, in a simple library, allowing you to focus on the project, and not the engine!
 Whether a beginner or advanced programmer, creating a game couldn't be easier!

 # Features
-    ✅ Fullscreen console applications.
+    ✅ Fullscreen console applications
-    ✅ resizable console window.
+    ✅ Resizable console window
-    ✅ user input handling.
+    ✅ User input handling
-    ✅ extremely simple API (with no boiler plate).
+    ✅ Extremely simple API (with no boiler plate)
-    ✅ no dlls, libs, etc. ACRE is a single file.
+    ✅ No dlls, libs, etc. ACRE is a single file
-    ✅ easy to use drawing routines.
+    ✅ Easy-to-use drawing routines
-    ✅ custom image formats.
+    ✅ Custom image formats
-    ✅ text drawing routines (with different fonts as well).
-    ✅ both compatible with C, and C++.
+    ✅ Text drawing routines (with different fonts as well) ✅ Compatible with C and C++
-    ✅ compiles with MSVC, and gcc/g++
+    ✅ Compiles with MSVC and MinGW

 # How do I get started?
 there are two methods to set everything up.
 You can use the included premake build method, that will setup a visual studio for you, or you can setup your project manually, and include ACRE yourself.
 If you are using visual studio the first method is recommended.